-What Exactly are Advance Directives?
+What Exactly Are Advance Directives?

 States regulate the use of advance directives, and laws vary among the states.
-Some states permit family members to make all medical decisions for their incapacitated loved ones, while other states require clear evidence of the person's own wishes or a legally designated decision-maker.
+Some states permit family members to make all medical decisions for their incapacitated loved ones.
+In contrast, other states require clear evidence of the person's wishes or a legally designated decisionmaker.

 When Do Advance Directives Become Effective?

 Advance directives become effective in most states after one or more doctors certify that: